 The New York City Loft Board, under Article 7-C of the Multiple Dwelling Law, regulates rents in buildings originally intended as commercial loft space that have been converted to residential housing.
 When the units are brought up to code standard, they become stabilized.
-A total of 81 loft units entered the rent stabilization system in 2006, a 23% increase from the 66 loft units added in 2005.
+A total of 35 loft units entered the rent stabilization system in 2008, the same number of loft units added in 2007.
 (See Appendix 1)